thatcherty/SFILS_Assign1/docs/README.md

  - Run the app by selecting https at the top
 ![HTTPS start](https://raw.githubusercontent.com/thatcherty/SFILS_Assign1/main/docs/photos/Start_App_Screenshot.png)
  - This should automatically open a webpage at https://localhost:7297/
-   - If not, just click the link above and it should take you there
+   - If not, just click the link above, and it should take you there